 and gloves which can lead to:

-a.
-Gloves fitting too tight and possible wire damage which can permanently
+Gloves fitting too tight and possible wire damage which can permanently damage glove functionality.

 Only wash your heated gloves by hand, after you’ve removed each battery.
 You can spot clean with a damp cloth or hand wash in cold water with mild detergent.
 Do not wring out your gloves!
 Hang dry or dry flat before reconnecting the battery.